-CAPITAL & CONSEQUENCE: Business & Its Effect on Race, Gender and Family in Film – 3Credits
+IBA 159.XT81 Reg Code: 71768 Capital & Consequence: Business & Its Effect on Race, Gender, & Family in Film (3 cr)

-Playwright Ben Johnson give his character, Volpone, a greedy nobleman from Venice, this line of dialogue, “Yet I glory more in the cunning purchase of my wealth, than in the glad possession…” We will examine films where a family in the America of 1900 is possessed by the spirit of coldblooded Capitalism and expanding Big Business; and how limitless energy and brutal piracy is embodied in a German war widow’s economic rise in post – WWII Berlin; and how a 19th century Caribbean revolution for social responsibility and justice is directed by European commercial concerns.
+Playwright Ben Johnson gives his character, Volpone, a greedy nobleman from Venice, this line of dialogue, “Yet I glory more in the cunning purchase of my wealth, than in the glad possession…” We will examine films where a family in the America of 1900 is possessed by the spirit of coldblooded Capitalism and expanding Big Business; and how limitless energy and brutal piracy is embodied in a German war widow’s economic rise in post – WWII Berlin; and how a 19th century Caribbean revolution for social responsibility and justice is directed by European commercial concerns.
 This course will examine how film represents the effectiveness of business in how it maneuvers its players in the pursuit of wealth and its attendant consequences upon the society, politics, and morals of those who attain it.

-IBA 160.XM811 – 12194 Monday 6PM – 8:40PM J. Gaffney
+Monday 6PM – 8:40PM Instructor: J. Gaffney

-IBA 481 INDEPENDENT STUDY/FIELDWORK (Open to ADP Students Only)
+IBA 481 Independent Study/Fieldwork (Open to ADP Students Only)

 Adult Degree Program students who wish to enroll for independent research or fieldwork projects must pick up a proposal form at the ADP office, Carman Hall 128.
 Completed proposals signed by the full-time faculty supervisor and the department chair, must be submitted to the ADP office prior to registration; permission from ADP is required to register for the course.
 Be sure, when you set up the project with your supervisor that you arrange to meet on a regular basis to discuss your progress.
 You may register for up to nine (9) fieldwork credits in the Spring semester.